mikeal/reg/README.md

 specific package hashes.
 You can then directly import the resulting package references in a Browser or in Node.js with a special loader.

+**Note: since this is built for Universal JavaScript, you cannot use any of the Node.js standard library or any packages from `npm` since none of this is available in Browsers without a compiler.**

 ## CLI

 ### `reg input-file.js`